Hitting the Ball to the Moon: Lauren Chamberlain

-She crushed more home runs in Division I college softball history, and left an NCAA Women’s College World Series champion.
+She crushed more home runs in Division I college softball history, and left school as an NCAA Women’s College World Series champion.

 Lauren Chamberlain is as competitive as they come, staying cool in the biggest moments, always calculating how she can adjust to help lift her team over the top.

 Find out how Chamberlain’s Rocket athlete mindset is helping her transition from college stardom to professional success, and how it’s shown up in competition time and time again.

 A rocket is defined as a cylindrical projectile that can be propelled to a great height or distance by the combustion of its contents.
 This Rocket however, is the one sending projectiles hurtling towards the sky with combustion-like power and determination.

 Lauren Chamberlain broke the NCAA record for career home runs in 2015, blasting her 91st career homer.

 The Rocket Mindset